sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 Notes
 ====
-Why does Sensible use domain-specific validation rather than confidence intervals?
+Why does Sensible use validation tests rather than confidence intervals?
 Sensible's extractions are largely deterministic: with the exception of OCR-dependent output, a Sensible config always returns the same output for a given PDF input.
 Given this determinism, confidence intervals aren't very useful measures of extraction quality.
-Domain-specific validation tests are a more useful measure, because they return deterministic results for a specific document type.